martenj/rodeos/docs/source/impl_reference.rst

 For data processing that runs on the HPC system, the data generation (through processing) is implemented as follows.
 Both landing zones and shadow directories are also managed below the ``/rodeos/lz`` directory as above but they are not shared via the network.
-Instead, there are dedicated Unix users for the data processing and unix groups and permissions are used such that the processing user can write into the landing zone but cannot access the shadow folder.
+Instead, there are dedicated Unix users for the data processing (that is separate from the instrument's Unix user) and Unix groups and permissions are used such that the processing user can write into the landing zone but cannot access the shadow folder.

 -----------
 Data Ingest